 9. Feeling lazy?
 Just add butter.
 Butter (or coconut oil) add healthy fats and a lot of flavor to any cooked vegetable.
 Since the combination of fat and fiber is satiating, you’re unlikely to overeat calories.

 10. Use a greens powder.
-When you don’t have time to spend in the kitchen, you can supplement with a greens product, which is typically a wide assortment of fruits and veggies that have simply been dried out and crushed into a powder.
+When you don’t have time to spend in the kitchen, you can supplement with a greens product, which is typically a wide assortment of veggies that have simply been dried out and crushed into a powder.
 Research has shown greens supps to be effective.
-The Journal of the International Society of Sports Nutrition revealed that subjects taking a greens powder boosted their pH, which assists in regulating acidity in the body and promotes alkalinity.
+The Journal of the International Society of Sports Nutrition revealed that supplementing with a greens powder helped regulate acidity in the body and promote alkalinity.
 (Maintaining an alkaline state prevents illness.)
-Another study from the Journal of Chiropractic Medicine found that a greens supplement boosted markers of cardiovascular health.
+Another study from the Journal of Chiropractic Medicine found that a greens supplement aided markers of cardiovascular health.

-12 Fruits and Vegetables You Need To Start Eating
+7 Fruits and Vegetables You Need To Start Eating (Or Eat More)

-The following fruits and veggies are some of our favorites because they’re rare in most diets and pack a lot of nutrition.
-You can hunt them down on your own in health food stores, but you may find it more convenient to use a supplement that includes them all in one place, like Earth Grown Nutrients.
+The following fruits and veggies are some of our favorites because they’re under-eaten by most people, if they’re consumed at all.
+You can hunt them down on your own in health food stores, but you may find it more convenient to get them in the form of a supplement.

-Beetroot.
-No one likes the taste of beets and the way they stain your poop makes you wonder if you’ve been bleeding internally.
+Few like the taste of beets, and the way they stain your poop makes you wonder if you’ve been bleeding internally.
 But dammit, they’re good for you.
 Especially if you work out.
 Beets contain nitrates, compounds that help form nitric oxide (NO) in the body.
 NO is a vasodilator, meaning that it widens the blood vessels, making it easier for more nutrients to travel to the muscles during exercise.

-A study in the Journal of the Academy of Nutrition and Dietetics found that subjects taking beetroot before running boosted their speed by five percent in the last mile of a 5K.
+A study in the Journal of the Academy of Nutrition and Dietetics found that beetroot promoted gains in speed in runners during the last mile of a 5K.
 The runners perceived exertion during the workout was also lower.

 A study published in the Journal of Cardiology had male smokers supplement with either vitamin C tablets or camu camu juice for one week.
 Though the total amount of vitamin C both groups took in was equal, the camu camu drinkers lowered markers of oxidative stress significantly, while the C supplementers saw no changes.
 After the study, when the men stopped taking camu camu, their measurements got worse again.